btodorovic/rib-groups/README.md

 * [r1 configuration](r1.full.conf)
 * [r2 configuration](r2.full.conf)

-Once the RIB Groups are defined they do nothing.
-They serve simply as "templates" signaling the router our intention to copy prefixes from one RIB into the other.
-However, in order for them to take this action, they must be applied within the proper routing protocol configuration context.

 ## RIB Group Applications

 RGs are applied under the appropriate routing protocol configurations.
 The place where they are applied depends on the routing protocol context where the routes are imported from.
 Remember that routing information import / export operations in the Junos OS are "RIB-centric" - i.e. they are defined with the RIB being the reference point.
 In other words, prefixes are always: